yatish1606/yatish1606/README.md

 - UI/UX Expert at Google's Developer Student Clubs PVG's COET
 - Currently in my third year of Engineering ( IT ) at PVG's COET
-- Designed and developed a Diabetes consultation application in React Native which uses ML models to help patients assess, analyse and control Diabetes ( @Mavoix )
+- Interned at [@Mavoix](https://www.mavoix.in/) as a React Native Developer
-- Interned at @FortyTwoLabs as a product designer
+- Interned at [@FortyTwoLabs](https://www.fortytwolabs.com/) as a product designer
-- Experienced with React, C++, Node, Design, ReactNative and UX
+- Experienced with React, C++, Node, Design, ReactNative, and UX
+- Currently learning Typescript
-- LearnSpace : an online interactive classroom, check it out at http://dbms-front.herokuapp.com/registerlogin
+- [LearnSpace](http://dbms-front.herokuapp.com/registerlogin) : an online interactive classroom
 - How to reach me: send a mail ( yatish1606@gmail.com )
 - Designed and developed : https://itsa-pvg.github.io/website2021/
 - Designed and developed : https://dscpvgcoet.github.io/